lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 ![Terrain Construction II](terrain_construction_2.png)

-The translation is aschived by calling ```setPosition``` method, but remember that what we set is a displacement not a position.
+The translation is achived by calling ```setPosition``` method, but remember that what we set is a displacement not a position.
 If you review the figure above you will see that the central block does not require any displacement, it's already positioned in the adequate coordinates.
 The vertex drawn in green needs a displacement, for the x coordinate, of $$-1$$ and the vertex drawn in blue needs a displacement of $$+1$$.
 The formula to calculate the x displacement, taking into consideration the scale and the block width, is this one:

 $$xDisplacement=(col - (blocksPerRow -1 ) / 2) \times scale \times width$$